 “I am proud to become a member of the FSI, an organization that works hard every day, to protect my clients’ access to quality financial advice,” said Speck.
 “FSI helps educate elected officials and regulators on what Americans need from financial advisors and how the industry works with clients to secure their financial futures.
 They also help ensure that I can continue to offer my clients and potential clients the advice they need.”

 “We are very pleased to have Donnie Speck as a new member,” said FSI President & CEO Dale E. Brown.
 “Our advocacy is only as effective as our engaged members.
 And conscientious advisors like Donnie Speck help bring real-life experience to our efforts.
-We plan to work closely with Donnie Speck as we advocate for independent financial advisors and the hard-working clients they serve.”
+We plan to work closely with Donnie Speck as we advocate for independent financial representatives and the hard-working clients they serve.”

 Speck’s practice offers a variety of financial services, specializing in retirement plan rollover and transfers.
 Speck has been an independent advisor for nearly 36 years and is affiliated with USA Financial Securities, Inc. Speck is also active in the local YMCA as Finance Chairman, and Faith Baptist Church.

 More information on Donnie Speck’s practice can be found at www.speckfinancial.com.